 Conversion request and responses are defined in ieCA SAD [R19].

-Availability data, statistics (business & technical) and monitoring of movements are applicable only for the movement systems and are covered by the CS/MIS CDCA.
-In addition, the information about start date of operations in the “To-Be” operational mode in Common Domain for NCTS-P5 and AES-P1 will be managed by CS/MIS CDCA.
+Availability data, statistics (business & technical) and monitoring of movements are applicable only for the movement systems and are covered by the CS/MIS2 CDCA.
+In addition, the information about start date of operations in the “To-Be” operational mode in Common Domain for NCTS-P5 and AES-P1 will be managed by CS/MIS2 CDCA.

-The different sections of the CS/MIS tool
+The different sections of the CS/MIS2 tool

-Statistics and availability management for the movement systems are supported by a centrally developed Customs application (CDCA) called CS/MIS (Central Services/Management Information System).
+Statistics and availability management for the movement systems are supported by a centrally developed Customs application (CDCA) called CS/MIS2 (Central Services/Management Information System).
 This system collects the statistics and availability data from the various NAs via two physical media (the Web and CCN/CSI) and distributes the information to the NAs after centralised consolidation.

 This section deals with the following Information Exchanges: